 These small, compact plants produce masses of “stackable, stuffable, grillable” peppers.
 Scoop out the seeds, stuff them with herbs and cheese and bake in the oven or grill.
 These are a party favorite!

 These aren’t your ordinary pea plants.
 This gem has four different edible parts: the shoots, leaves, pods, and peas.
-Plus, the unique, branched, pea-flavored tendrils look beautiful in salads or as a garnish.
+Plus, the unique branched, pea-flavored tendrils look beautiful in salads or as a garnish.

 Vegans and meat-lovers alike will love the new meatball eggplant.
-It’s denser and bred to not oxidize as quickly as a typical eggplant, meaning it won’t brown too quickly.
+It’s denser and bred not to oxidize as quickly as a typical eggplant, meaning it won’t brown too quickly.
 Slice thick sections and fry them up as burger patties.
 Or scoop out the flesh with a melon baller before frying.
 With a bit of added spice, these “meatballs” are perfect with pasta and sauce.